In this list, we feature some of the most bizarre, unique, interesting, and even funny-looking animals that you probably have never heard of!

 Mexican Mole Lizard

 The Mexican mole lizard mostly eats ants, termites, underground insects, and worms.
-It is highly suited for the deserts and likes to hunt during the day, then sleep underground during the night.
+Highly suited for the deserts, it likes to hunt during the day and sleep underground during the night.
 Like many lizards, one of its main escape tactics is to shed and later regrow its skin.
 Mexican mole lizards are fairly long and can reach up to 9.4 inches in length.

 Sri Lanka Frogmouth